 - Take inventory of and order stickers, post-its, refills of pens, pencils, erasers, etc.

-- Sharpen up any pencils you have, be sure all the pens are closed.
+- Sharpen up any pencils you have, and be sure all the pens are closed.

 - Close all piano lids and push in the benches.

 - Download new assignment sheets or update your old ones for the new semester.
-Have a fresh set printed and ready to go.
 (I find using new sheets each semester refreshing.
 There are plenty to pick from on Assignment Sheet Central!)

 Tidy up your Work Area